Photon-GitHub/AACPlus/ISSUE_TEMPLATE.md

 ### Issue Description
 Please include a detailed description of the issue, instructions to reproduce it and relevant error logs or screenshots/videos.

-For large error pastes, please use https://gist.github.com/ or https://hastebin.com/
+For large error pastes, please use https://hastebin.com/ (or similar)

 ### Core Information
 (_Do not just say "Latest"_)